 1. Earn money selling online courses

-So I know we've already covered this, but selling online courses is the best way to make money online.
+Selling online courses is the best way to make money online in 2017.
 I can sing praises for online courses for as long as you’re willing to listen, but for now, I’ll just say this:

 Online courses are a great way to earn money online because they allow you to monetize your skills, you create a course once and can sell it for years and they establish you as an authority and it's a lot easier than you think!

 How profitable is selling online courses?

 Our average instructor earns $5,426 with each online course making courses the most profitable means of earning money online.

 It’s no surprise online courses are the next big thing when it comes to working from home by making money online.
 Here’s the deal.
 The EdTech industry is booming.
 Valued as a 107 billion dollar industry (according to Forbes), the early-adopters are looking at courses and thinking: I. want. that.